ScaledMarkets/dabl/langref/README.md

 A DABL file is processed in the following phases:
 <ol>
 <li>Template - All environment variables in the file are converted to
-	their runtime values.
+	their runtime values.</li>
-<li>Parse - The output of the prior phase is parsed and an object model is created.
+<li>Parse - The output of the prior phase is parsed and an object model is created.</li>
 <li>Elaboration - Expressions are evaluated where
 	they appear; if an unquoted string expression evaluates to a variable reference, then the variable's value is used instead of the string.
 Note also that variables are only defined in the return value of a function call.
-Prepositions that are defined in function declarations are also recognized during this phase.
+Prepositions that are defined in function declarations are also recognized during this phase.</li>
 <li>Execution - The actions implied by the file are performed.
 The actions depend on the tool
 	that is processing the DABL file.
-Actions might include adding listeners for events, etc.
+Actions might include adding listeners for events, etc.</li>
 </ol>

 ## Syntax Notation